IbrahimAbbas813/202178330-Ibrahim_Muhanna-assignment1/docs/ai-usage-report.md

-AI Usage Report
+# AI Usage Report

-Student: Ibrahim Abbas Almuhanna
+**Student:** Ibrahim Abbas Almuhanna
-Course: SWE 363
-Assignment: Assignment 1 – Foundation & AI Integration
+**Assignment:** Assignment 1 – Foundation & AI Integration

+---

-A) Tools Used & Use Cases
+## A) Tools Used & Use Cases

-1. ChatGPT
+### ChatGPT

-I used ChatGPT to:
+I used ChatGPT as a development assistant throughout this project.
+Specifically, it helped with:

-Generate the initial HTML structure for my portfolio (header, sections, footer).
+- Generating the initial HTML structure (header, sections, footer).

-Suggest clean and organized CSS layout using Flexbox and Grid.
+- Suggesting CSS layout using Flexbox and Grid.

-Help implement JavaScript features such as:
+- Implementing JavaScript features such as:

-Dark/Light theme toggle
+  - Dark/Light theme toggle

-Contact form validation and interaction
+  - Contact form validation

-Improve wording for the About Me section and project descriptions.
+- Improving wording for the About Me section.

-Provide explanations for technical documentation.

-I did not copy code blindly.
-I used AI suggestions as a starting point and then reviewed and modified them to fit my project requirements.
+- Structuring the README and documentation files.

+All generated code was reviewed and adjusted before being finalized.

+---

-B) Benefits & Challenges
+## B) Benefits & Challenges

-Benefits
+### Benefits

-Helped me scaffold the project structure quickly.

-Provided guidance on responsive design and breakpoints.

-Assisted in understanding JavaScript event handling.

-Improved code readability and organization.

-Saved time when implementing theme toggle logic and validation.
+- Faster project scaffolding and structure setup.
+- Clear explanations of responsive design concepts.
+- Assistance with debugging layout and formatting issues.
+- Helped organize documentation professionally.

-Challenges
+### Challenges

-Some AI-generated code required cleanup and simplification.
+- Some generated code required cleanup and simplification.

-I needed to adjust styles to match my design preferences.
+- Minor formatting issues occurred in Markdown and needed correction.

-I had to debug small issues related to file paths and layout alignment.
+- I had to carefully review logic to ensure full understanding.

-Understanding how certain JavaScript parts worked required additional review.

-AI helped accelerate development, but I still needed to understand and refine the output.
+- File path issues required manual correction.

+AI accelerated development, but manual review and testing were necessary to ensure correctness.

+---

-C) Learning Outcomes
+## C) Learning Outcomes

 Through using AI in this assignment, I learned:

-How to structure a semantic HTML document properly.
+- How to structure semantic HTML properly.

-How to use Flexbox and CSS Grid for responsive layouts.
+- How to use Flexbox and CSS Grid for layout.

-How to implement media queries for mobile, tablet, and desktop views.
+- How to implement media queries for responsive design.

-How JavaScript event listeners work (especially addEventListener).
+- How JavaScript event listeners work.

-How to prevent default form behavior using event.preventDefault().
+- How `event.preventDefault()` controls form behavior.

-How to use localStorage to store theme preferences.
+- How to use `localStorage` to save user preferences.

-The importance of reviewing and testing AI-generated code before using it.
+- The importance of reviewing and testing AI-generated code.

-This process improved both my technical skills and my development workflow.
+Using AI improved both my workflow and understanding of front-end development concepts.

+---

-D) Responsible Use & Modifications
+## D) Responsible Use & Modifications

-I used AI as a development assistant, not as a replacement for my work.
+AI was used responsibly as a support tool, not as a replacement for my work.

 To ensure academic integrity:

-I reviewed every generated code snippet carefully.
+- I reviewed every code snippet carefully.

-I modified structure, variable names, and formatting to match my project.
+- I renamed variables and adjusted formatting.

-I removed unnecessary code suggested by AI.
+- I removed unnecessary or redundant code.

-I tested responsiveness manually using browser developer tools.
+- I tested responsiveness using browser developer tools.

-I ensured I understood how each JavaScript function worked.
+- I ensured I understood each JavaScript feature implemented.

-I adjusted styling to reflect my own design decisions.
+- I modified structure and styling to match my personal design.

-All final code reflects my understanding and personal modifications.
+All final code reflects my understanding and modifications.

+---

-Reflection
+## Reflection

-Using AI responsibly improved my productivity while maintaining full control over the project.
-I ensured transparency by documenting how AI was used and by understanding every implemented feature.
+AI tools improved productivity and helped clarify technical concepts.
+However, the final implementation required my own review, testing, and refinement to ensure quality and correctness.